 We always recommend staying in an Airbnb because they are usually more personable and more affordable.
 There are some really charming apartments in Portland and staying in one of these could really make your trip worthwhile.

 Hostels will always be one of the best deals in town.
 Portland hostels are pretty damn cool too.
-For a complete breakdown of the best hostels in Portland, you can check our guide here.
-Otherwise, refer to the next section where highlight the top three.

 If you really want to visit Portland on a budget, then consider staying at an urban campground.
 Aside from being affordable, urban campgrounds can have a really great vibe as Portlandians love to go camping, wilderness or not.